 It can be extra paid vacation, additional investment opportunities in a 401K package, or added perks for free or discounted products or services.
 Whatever the salon benefit, make it different each year so it feels special and worth the work to earn it.

 #2 Create a unique career path for each stylist from day one.

 Aveda salons offer unique career path options beyond a basic stylist track, including Editorial Stylist, Education Ambassador, and Color Specialist, that includes teaching opportunities.
 Each career path option has a unique approach related to what the stylist wants to pursue in terms of education, benchmarks, and goals.
 With details and staff desires clear, management and the stylist can work together to create a clear path to success and enjoyable work.

 #3 Use benchmarks to incentivize and offer additional salon benefits when goals are met.

 Stylists are shaping a one-to-one connection with each guest, but they also want to know how their unique blend of client retention and testimonials impact their career goals and success.
 Using the SalonBiz benchmark feature, it’s easy for managers like Ryan to sit down with each stylist and discuss performance, what to improve, and how, in very specific, measurable ways.
 Data in hand also helps stylists feel more empowered and clear on what’s working or needs improvement, and how to collaborate with managers to build that success together

 Tips for Salon Owners to Improve Operations and Retention

-Specific compensations for staff is only one aspect of creating a more successful salon.
-The other part is mindset.
+Specific compensation for staff is only one aspect of creating a more successful salon.
+The other part is a mindset.

 Salon owners often think creating more value comes at a big cost.
 In reality, salon owners need to embrace planning and tools to help outline effective management techniques and ways to keep processes flowing.
 Good ideas can easily get lost when there’s no way to implement and track their efficiency and success.
 Effective tools and policies also help salons with retention and create an environment people don’t want to leave.